Novecento99/Holophonor/README.md

 Performance **improvements**, bug fixes and professional documentation are welcome.
 Specifically:
+- **Deployment**: Automate the deployment process to make it easier for users to run the framework on different platforms
 - **Improve accessibility**: Make the framework more user-friendly by adding a GUI or other features that make it easier to use.
-Moroever, if anyone know how to make the .exe lighter, I would be happy to know.
+Moroever, if anyone know how to make the .exe lighter, I would be happy to know
-- **Add new types of GAN models**: Integrate new types of GAN models to create different types of visualizations.
+- **Add new types of GAN models**: Integrate new types of GAN models to create different types of visualizations

-- **Deployment**: Automate the deployment process to make it easier for users to run the framework on different platforms.
-- **Performance Improvements**: Optimize the code to improve the real-time performance of the framework.
+- **Performance Improvements**: Optimize the code to improve the real-time performance of the framework
-- **Bug Fixes**: Fix any bugs or issues that you encounter while using the framework.
-- **Documentation**: Improve the documentation to make it more user-friendly and accessible to developers.

 ## Acknowledgements